soffes/blog/archive/cheddar/2012-08-15-announcing-cheddar-for-mac-public-beta/announcing-cheddar-for-mac-public-beta.markdown

 ---
-tags:
-- announcement
+title: Announcing Cheddar for Mac Public Beta
-- mac
+categories: announcement mac
 ---

-# Announcing Cheddar for Mac Public Beta

 I’m super happy to announce [Cheddar for Mac](https://cheddarapp.com/mac) is now in public beta. ==You can download it [here](https://cheddarapp.com/mac).==